West Virginia’s Poetry Out Loud Contest

 Champions from each school-wide contest are invited to compete at the West Virginia State Finals, held in the Norman L. Fagan State Theater at the Culture Center in Charleston.
 In addition to contestants from all over the state performing poetry, the event also features guest speakers and celebrated performers.
 Recent guests include storyteller and author Bil Lepp, West Virginia native and Oscar nominee Chris Sarandon, musicians Kaia Kater and Christian Lopez, poet Nikki Giovanni, and the state’s poet laureate Marc Harshman.

-For more information visit the WV Culture Poetry Out Loud page or contact Jim Wolfe, Arts in Education Coordinator (James.D.Wolfe@wv.gov).
+For more information visit WV Culture Poetry Out Loud or contact Jim Wolfe, Arts in Education Coordinator (James.D.Wolfe@wv.gov).

-For over 30 years, the West Virginia Young Writers Contest has celebrated student writing in the state.
-The YWC grows out of a deep commitment to writing in all subjects, and to the publishing, displaying, and celebrating of student writing.
+Since 1984, the West Virginia Young Writers Contest has celebrated student writing in the state.
+The contest grows out of a deep commitment to writing in all subjects, and to the publishing, displaying, and celebrating of student writing.

 Home-schooled students and students in private schools may participate, subject to the guidelines and supervision by the county in which they reside.
 YWC County Coordinators are encouraged to share contest information with private schools and home school associations.
 Winning entries from private schools and from home-schooled students must be judged at the county level.